yashsunilrathi/employees-crud/README.md

-# Employee Management CRUD Application
+# Employees Management CRUD Application

 A simple and efficient full-stack application for managing a list of employees.
 This project demonstrates the core principles of CRUD (Create, Read, Update, Delete) operations using a modern web stack.